rdswyc/DataStructures/BinaryTree/README.md

 ## Remarks

-This implementation represents a binary search tree, balanced whenever a new node is added.
+This implementation represents a binary search tree.

 The structure is so that every `Node` has a `TKey` key and a `TValue` value.